Rescue Animals Are TIME's 2020 Pet of the Year

 About a week later, McCarthy was meeting a volunteer driver in the parking lot of an Olive Garden to pick up Finbarr, a 10-year-old Westie who had been rescued from a Kansas “puppy mill.”
 As soon as she held him, she says she knew they had a connection.

 “I had gravitated toward the photo of him that [the rescue] had posted on Facebook.
 There was just something very soulful about his eyes.
-So I I told them I’d be happy with any dog, but if I could meet him, I think he’s the dog for me,” she says.
+So I told them I’d be happy with any dog, but if I could meet him, I think he’s the dog for me,” she says.
 “I went to pick him up and they opened up the back of the car and there he was.
 I was so excited and he was shy, as you can imagine.
 But as soon as I picked him up, he licked me right on the cheek.
 It’s like he knew, like he was saying, ‘You’re gonna be my girl, aren’t you?’
 And the answer was yes.”

 Since arriving at his new home on Oct.
 26, Finbarr (a name that McCarthy says she chose because her late mother loved it) has blossomed before McCarthy’s eyes.
 “He was used as a puppy mill breeder for 10 years.
 His whole life was in a cage.
 He didn’t know what a toy was.
 He had never had a name.
 He had never been outside to play.
 So I’m teaching him all those things,” she says.
 “And it’s very healing for me too.
 He’s like furry evidence of hope during a very troubling time.
 When you see a dog that’s survived the most horrific circumstances and he keeps getting better and better every day, how can you not feel hopeful about life in the future?”